musictheory/piano.js/README.md

 There are three great challenges to creating a virtual instrument for online use:

 1. Obtaining legal and good-sounding instrument samples
-2. Trimming down those samples (which could be 500MB-1GB of audio files) to a manageable size (less than 1MB).
+2. Preparing the samples for a web environment.
+This involves trimming 500MB-1GB of audio files into a downloadable size (less than 1MB).
 3. Playing the samples in the browser

 ## <a name="obtaining"></a>Obtaining the Samples